Volumetrics-io/mrjs/README.md

 #### Entity

-an Entity is an object. it has only the most fundamental data attributes such as a unique identifier, a THREE.js Object3D, and a physics body, and dimension data such as width and scale.
+an Entity is an object.
+It stores only the most fundamental data, such as a unique identifier, a THREE.js Object3D, a physics body, and dimension data such as width and scale.

 Any `mr-*` tag within the `mr-app` is an Entity. `mr-entity` is the spatail equivalent of a `div`.